XNOR gate: AND-OR-invert logic

+An alternative, which is useful when inverted inputs are also available (for example from a flip-flop), uses a 2-2 AND-OR-invert gate, shown on below on the right.

+CMOS

+CMOS implementations based on the OAI logic above can be realized with 10 transistors, as shown below.
+The implementation which uses both normal and inverted inputs uses 8 transistors, or 12 if inverters have to be used.

 Alternatives

 If a specific type of gate is not available, a circuit that implements the same function can be constructed from other available gates.
 A circuit implementing an XNOR function can be trivially constructed from an XOR gate followed by a NOT gate.
 If we consider the expression $(A + \overline{B}) \cdot (\overline{A} + B)$, we can construct an XNOR gate circuit directly using AND, OR and NOT gates.
 However, this approach requires five gates of three different kinds.